iooe/laravel-comments/readme.md

  ## Examples
 This repository include only `bootstrap4` template, but you can create you own UI.
 This is just a example of package features.

-This is examples of comments rendering using backend and `this way have bad performance` when 100+ comments on post due to the need to check user permissions (reply, edit, delete etc) for each comment.
+This is example of `backend`rendering, `this way have bad performance` when 100+ comments on post due to the need to check user permissions (reply, edit, delete etc) for each comment.

-`Good way` is using API, HTTP requests (AJAX) and build UI with Vue js (or any other library) with verification of user permissions for UI on frontend.
+`A good idea` is use API and build UI with Vue js (or any other library) with verification of user permissions (only for UI) on frontend.

 1. Build with semantic ui
 ![2222d](https://user-images.githubusercontent.com/16865573/48430226-0124c680-e799-11e8-9341-daac331236b2.png)